 The Parish of the Church of St Francis of Assisi is about 60 square miles (100 square kilometres) and includes many of the surrounding villages.
 Times of masses are Saturday (for Sunday) 6.00pm and Sunday 9.30am.
 For Holidays of Obligation 9.30am and 7.30pm.
 Confessions are Saturday 4.30-5.00pm.

-The Lees Chapel, in Station Lane, was founded in 1886 by William Lees as the Kingswood Mission.
+Lapworth Community Church (The Lees Chapel), in Station Lane, was founded in 1886 by William Lees as the Kingswood Mission.
 In 1902 the present chapel was built and named the “Lees Memorial Hall.”
-The Lees Chapel is affiliated to the Fellowship of Independent Evangelical Churches.
+Lapworth Community Church is affiliated to the Fellowship of Independent Evangelical Churches.

 In 1995 a major redevelopment was completed, providing modern facilities for the work amongst young people, access for the physically disabled and new space for an expanding range of activities.
-Meetings are held on Sundays at 10:00am (Communion – 2nd and 4th Sundays), 11:00 (Family Service and Sunday School), and 18:00 (Evening Worship).
-On the third Sunday of the month Evening Worship is replaced by a Tea-Time Service at 16:00.
-This Service is especially suited to those with a learning disability.
-During the Summer – usually the last Sunday in July and then through August – they meet locally at 16:00 for an Open Air Service.
+Meetings are held on Sundays at 10:30am and 6:00pm.

 Meetings are also held on alternate Mondays for Prayer and each Wednesday for their mid-week activity (activities include Bible Studies, Growth Group meetings etc).
 Meetings for young people are held on Friday evenings, in term time, for various age groups.
 Lion Cubs for Toddlers and their carers meets each Monday, in term time, from 10:30 – 12:30.
 Our programme of activities also includes Ladies LinK meetings, Men’s Breakfasts, Saturday Afternoon Teas, specialist meetings for people with a learning disability etc.